If you're heading to London, don't forget to spend at least a day deep in the heart of the capital - The City of London!

 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 The 17th-century masterpiece, rebuilt by Sir Christopher Wren after the Great Fire, looms large over the City, beckoning you down Fleet Street as you enter the City from the West.
-The tallest building in London until 1967, it remains once of the most recognizable buildings in the country.
+The tallest building in London until 1967, St Pauls remains once of the most recognizable buildings in the country.

-Tickets are cheaper if you buy in advance directly through the St. Pauls website.
+Tickets for entrance to St Pauls are cheaper if you buy in advance directly through the St. Pauls website.

 Benjamin Franklin worked as a journeyman printed in what is now the Lady Chapel, during his youth.
 For fans of aristocratic history, Deborah Mitford married the man who would become the Duke of Devonshire here in 1941.

-Opening in the Year 2000, Millennium Bridge is - you guessed it - the bridge from Harry Potter that the Death Eaters make twist and spin!
-For your tour of the City, it'll connect you to the Southern side of the Thames, including The Globe Theatre.
+Opening in the Year 2000, Millennium Bridge is - you guessed it - the bridge from Harry Potter that the Death Eaters make twist and spin...causing all the people to fall off into the Thames below.
+On the pragmatic side of your tour of the City, it'll connect you to the Southern side of the Thames, including The Globe Theatre.
 It also offers some of the best views of the City from its famous river.

 The Tower of London